udecode/plate/docs/ROADMAP.md

 ### Editors

-- [ ] Classic Editor – Editor with a toolbar placed in a specific position on the page.
+- [x] Classic Editor – Editor with a toolbar placed at a specific position on the page.
 - [ ] Inline Editor – Editor with a floating toolbar that appears when the editable text is focused.
 - [ ] Balloon Block Editor – Editor with a balloon toolbar for the marks and inline elements, and a block toolbar for the block elements.
-- [ ] Balloon Editor – Editor with a balloon toolbar appearing when
+- [x] Balloon Editor – Editor with a balloon toolbar appearing when selecting.
-      selecting.

 ### Elements